Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-stripe-subscription/README.md

 ## Prorations

-In the example above, the customer will also be billed for the remaining 15 days from Januari 15 to Februari 1, this is called proration. customer orders a subscription now, but the subscription starts in 5 days, a prorated amount for the remaining 5 days will be billed to the customer.
+In the example above, the customer will also be billed for the remaining 15 days from Januari 15 to Februari 1, this is called proration.

 Proration is calculated on a yearly basis.
 E.g, in the example above: $540 is for a duration of 6 months, that means
 $1080 for the full year.
-The day rate of that subscription will then be 1080 / 365 = $2,96.
+The day rate of that subscription will then be 1080 / 365 = $2,96 a day.
 When the customer buys the subscription on Januari 15, he will be billed $44,40 proration for the remaining 15 days.

-### Customer chosen start dates
+## Storefront defined start dates

 A customer can decide to start the subscription on January 17, to pay less proration, because there are now only 13 days left until the first of Februari.
 This can be done in the storefront with the following query: